dvruette/sd-webui-fabric/README.md

 3. Copy-paste `https://github.com/dvruette/sd-webui-fabric.git` into "URL for extension's git repository" and press "Install"
 5. Switch to the "Installed" tab and press "Apply and restart UI"

+### Compatibility Notes
+- The plugin is INCOMPATIBLE with `reference` mode in the ControlNet plugin.
+Instead of using a reference image, simply add it as a liked image.
+If you accidentally enable FABRIC and `reference` mode at the same time, you will have to restart the WebUI to fix it.

 ## How-to and Examples